ARTICLES

 The ancient Greeks even believed that the violet could protect against the evil spirit, making them a symbol of good fortune and protection.

-Violet flowers at home garden
+Violet february birth flowers at home garden

-Picture by @shuppyxel
+Violas by @shuppyxel

 Exploring the Varieties of Violet: A Kaleidoscope of Flowers